kitnil/awesome/README.md

 ## Go

+- [ghb0t](https://github.com/genuinetools/ghb0t) - A GitHub Bot to automatically delete your fork's branches after a pull request has been merged.
+- [concat](https://github.com/ArneVogel/concat) - Download your vods from twitch in the command line
 - [gitleaks](https://github.com/zricethezav/gitleaks) - Searches full repo history for secrets and keys 🔑
 - [experiments](https://github.com/bigwhite/experiments) - Personal code, scripts and config files for experiments
 - [c2go](https://github.com/elliotchance/c2go) - ⚖️ A tool for transpiling C to Go.